 An LACDA resident can make rent payments online through the LACDA's secure online rent payment service.
 Residents must enter their T Code, bank account number, and bank routing number.
-Payments made before 4:30-00 p.m. are debited from the resident's bank account on the same day if the resident banks with Bank of America, all other financial institutions may take 3-5 business days.
-Payments made after 4:30 p.m. are processed the following business day.
+Payments made before 4:00 p.m. are debited from the resident's bank account on the same day if the resident banks with Bank of America, all other financial institutions may take 3-5 business days.
 If there are insufficient funds in the resident's account, the LACDA shall collect from the resident any fees charged by the bank.
 Residents can make web based online payments at any time.